NE 125th Street—A Safer Street for All

 If you have any questions about this project, please contact the Seattle Department of Transportation at firstname.lastname@example.org or (206) 684-7583.

-These changes are scheduled to take place in spring 2011.
-This project is funded by the “Bridging the Gap” transportation levy approved by Seattle voters in 2006.
+This project is part of the “Bridging the Gap” transportation levy approved by Seattle voters in November 2006.